pkmetski/time-registration-system/README.md

 }

-In order to create a new registration ,a POST request is made against the following endpoint:
+In order to create a new registration, a POST request is made against the following endpoint:

 http://localhost:65046/api/registrations